 Many feel that Leichardt is the little Italy of Sydney, but they would be wrong.
 Sydney’s true little Italy is Haberfield.

-You may have read recently about my hidden bar exploration of Sydney, which was arranged by Destination NSW.
 This was but the tip of the iceberg of discovering my hometown with Nicole from Bitten by the Travel Bug.

 I was asked what suburb I would like to get to know better.
 Instantly Haberfield came to mind.
 By the powers that be, and in this case the powers of Destination NSW, Nicole and I found ourselves on a private tour of Haberfield.